Conference Menu

 This multidisciplinary symposium will showcase the most recent results in different areas of fluorine chemistry, i.e., organic, medicinal fluorine chemistry, inorganic, as well as environmental concerns of fluorine compounds.

-Organofluorine Chemistry: From Synthetic Innovation to Environmental Fate (OR/ENV)
+Organofluorine Chemistry: From Synthetic Innovation to Environmental Fate (OR)

 Organizers